aragon/AGPs/AGPs/AGP-34.md

 Created: 2019-04-09
 ---

-# Flock Funding: Aragon Black
+# AGP-34: Flock Funding for Aragon Black

 ## Address of the transfer recipient